hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 -> **Note:** Workspace creation is restricted to members of the owners team, the owners team [service account](../users-teams-organizations/service-accounts.html#team-service-accounts), and the [organization service account](../users-teams-organizations/service-accounts.html#organization-service-accounts).

--> **Note:** Migrating legacy workspaces (with the `migration-environment` attribute) can only be done with a [user token](../users-teams-organizations/users.html#api-tokens).
-The user must be a member of the owners team in both the legacy organization and the new organization.

 ### Request Body

 This POST endpoint requires a JSON object with the following properties as a request payload.